briangilbreath/gatsby-site/content/projects/new-york-nostalgia-train/index.md

 date: "2018-12-18"
 title: "New York Nostalgia Train"
 areas:
-    - New York City, NY
-    - Photography
+    - What year is it?
 ---

 ![](./2018_12_18_nostalgia_train_bw_29.jpg)